 To enhance and broaden coordination between public and private housing, health, and social services agencies, HHFDC's State Recipients of HOME funds (the counties of Hawaii, Kauai, and Maui) conduct community outreach through various means.
-Hawaii County includes request for proposals (RFP), public notices, and information on upcoming events and on- and off-site training in the County's weekly newsletter that is distributed by email to 10,000 individuals or organizations.
-Project-Based Vouchers have been allocated to the Ulu Wini Low Income Housing, which provides social service activities such as crisis intervention, counseling, after-school programs, and case management to its residents.
+Hawaii County includes request for proposals (RFP), public notices, and information on upcoming events and on- and off-site training in the County's weekly newsletter.
 Kauai County's Homeless Support Services Coordinator serves as a liaison on Kauai's Continuum of Care Committee (also known as the Kauai Community Alliance) and attends meetings to assist this community-based working group to address homeless priorities and concerns.
 Maui County's Coordinated Homeless Response Team meets monthly to coordinate proactive and immediate solutions to acute homelessness issues affecting public health and safety.

 All counties hold applications workshops for their HOME and CDBG programs, participate in quarterly fair housing and CPD Coordinators' meetings, and monthly Housing Directors' meetings.
-Under the ESG program, BTG strives to attain positive results through the continuation of its fully automated CES.
-The CES has been maintained in each county to organize and prioritize available housing resources, and matches these resources with the most vulnerable households in the community.
+Under the ESG program, BTG continues to maintain the CES in each county, which organizes and prioritizes available housing resources, and matches these resources with the most vulnerable households in the community.
 BTG jurisdictions advocated for new affordable housing developments; increased local, state and federal funding for homeless prevention activities, Housing First, and Rapid Re-Housing programs; increased federal funding for the Housing Choice Voucher (Section 8) program; and continued to operationalize Housing First strategies.

-HPHA is a member of the Hawaii Interagency Council for Transit-Oriented Development (TOD Council) and collaborates with state and county governments and the community to coordinate and facilitate state agency TOD planning.
+HHFDC and HPHA are members of the Hawaii Interagency Council for Transit-Oriented Development (TOD Council) and collaborate with state and county governments and the community to coordinate and facilitate state agency TOD planning.
 The TOD Council also facilitates consultation and collaboration between the State and counties on smart growth, planning and policy development, and TOD initiatives.